Nielsen TV Ratings

 Understanding How Nielsen Collects Its Audience Data

 Families are asked to track their viewing habits for a certain period of time.
 A small collection of these families makes up a sample size that Nielsen uses to estimate the size of a national audience or an audience in a specific region.

-If you work at a television station, ask a manager to see a ratings book.
+If you work at a television station, ask a manager to see a rating book.
 Because this information is expensive and so important to the success of the business, it is usually closely guarded.
-If you cannot get a current ratings book, an outdated report will work just as well.
+If you cannot get a current rating book, an outdated report will work just as well.

 Look for a Program's Rating